mqq-marek/ProjectEuler-254/README.md

 ## Day 1

-We start with some basic refactoring at the begining.
+We start with some basic refactoring at the beginning.

 Let's define factorials values for digits 1-9:
 ```python